The Devil Went Down to Georgia

 "The Devil Went Down to Georgia" is a song written and recorded by American music group Charlie Daniels Band and released on their 1979 album Million Mile Reflections.

 The song is written in the key of D minor.
 The song's verses are closer to being spoken rather than sung (i.e., recitation), and tell the story of a young man named Johnny, in a variant on the classic deal with the Devil.
 The performances of the Devil and Johnny are played as instrumental bridges.
-The song was the band's biggest hit, reaching No. 3 on the Billboard Hot 100, prevented from further chart movement by "After the Love Has Gone" by Earth, Wind and Fire and "My Sharona" by the Knack.
+The song was the band's biggest hit, reaching number 3 on the Billboard Hot 100, prevented from further chart movement by "After the Love Has Gone" by Earth, Wind & Fire and "My Sharona" by the Knack.

+A sequel to the song titled "The Devil Comes Back to Georgia" was recorded by Mark O'Connor in 1993 on his album Heroes.
+Johnny Cash was the lead singer and narrator, Marty Stuart and Travis Tritt sang as Johnny and the Devil, respectively, Charlie Daniels played the Devil's fiddle solo and O'Connor played Johnny's fiddle solo.

+In 2026, "The Devil Went Down to Georgia" was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage".

 Background and recording

 Daniels was inspired to write the song when he realized that the album he and his band was recording was lacking a song that featured fiddle.
 He wrote the song on the spot at the Woodland Sound Studios where the band was recording.